 One can easily spend 10 days across the nation from experiencing the amalgamation of the old and new in Baku to the natural untouched greenery of the Western region.
 With temperatures reaching 26-33 °C, the spring season in Azerbaijan is sunny and bright with a cool breeze; the perfect weather to partake in exhilarating activities for the little ones.

-Here are the top ten Instagram-worthy excursions and sights we recommend across Azerbaijan:
+Here are the top ten azerbaijan amusement parks worthy excursions and sights we recommend

 1. See Baku Boulevard – a haven for kid’s activities

 Beyond that, Baku Boulevard is the centre of entertainment: from offering eye-catching Instagram story photo opportunities near ancient trains to panoramic views of the city upon its hypnotic Baku Ferris Wheel (Baku Eye), there is so much to see before the day ends.
-Don’t forget to check out the Yarat Modern Art Space that offers world-class master classes and phenomenal performances for whole family.
+Don’t forget to check out the Yarat Modern Art Space that offers world-class master classes and phenomenal performances for whole family, so you can have fun in Baku with kids.
 End the day by the Mirvari ship that has its own restaurant to truly relish the Caspian seaside experience.

 See Baku Boulevard at its best with a half-marathon taking place on 5th May starting from the Boulevard until the Baku Olympic Stadium.